 Cleft lip and cleft palate

-Cleft lip and cleft palate are congenital deformities that manifest as openings or splits in the upper lip, the roof of the mouth (palate), or both.
+Cleft lip and cleft palate are congenital deformities that occur as openings or splits in the upper lip, the roof of the mouth (palate), or both.
 These conditions arise when the facial structures of a developing fetus do not close completely during pregnancy.

 These birth defects are among the most common, frequently occurring as isolated anomalies but also associated with various genetic syndromes and conditions.
 Although having a baby with a cleft can be distressing, surgical interventions can correct these defects, restoring functionality and achieving a more typical appearance with minimal scarring.